DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 Let's try adding a cushion to the chair by selecting the seat and copying it.
 You now have a second cube of the same size.

-Move it up `2 Voxels` so it's on top of the seat.
+Move it up `2 Pixels` so it's on top of the seat.
 Select the `Resize` tool and shrink it down to `9.5 x 0.25 x 7.75` Center it in the seat by adjusting its position.